All API HubAll API Hub

 1. Open the newly generated Xcode project.

-2. Ensure your Mac is selected as the target device.
+2. Ensure that your Mac is selected as the target device.

 3. Click Product > Run, or press Cmd + R.

 4. On the first run, Xcode will ask you to handle signing.
-Without a paid account, you can usually use Personal Team for local debugging.
+If you don't have a paid account, you can usually use Personal Team for local debugging.

 5. After a successful build, Safari will prompt you to enable the extension.